fresheneesz/bitcoinThroughputAnalysis/README.md

 ## CPU speed

 I was not able to get good information about CPU speed because it's difficult to know how many transactions a machine with some given specs could validate.
 I would [be curious](https://bitcoin.stackexchange.com/questions/87864/how-can-i-calculate-estimate-how-quickly-a-machine-can-verify-transactions-on-th) to know more.
 However, [Eric Kuhn mentioned](https://twitter.com/erickuhn19/status/1095553655086804993) that verifying the transactions can be a much larger bottleneck than downloading them.
 There are about [415 million transactions](https://www.blockchain.com/charts/n-transactions-total) in the bitcoin blockchain, and if it can take 25 days to verify everything, as Eric Kuhn mentioned, that means his raspberry pi could only verify about 192 tps.
+Also James Lopp [said a Casa node synced from the genesis node in 311 minutes](https://blog.keys.casa/bitcoin-full-validation-sync-performance/) in October 2018, which clocks in at about 18,500 tps.
+So there seems to be a pretty wide spread here.

 The cost of cpu power is decreasing at less than 20%/year [15](https://www.imf.org/~/media/Files/Conferences/2017-stats-forum/session-6-kenneth-flamm.ashx), so I'll use LukeJr's number of 17%/year for cost of CPU power.

 ## Memory

 As for memory, the Xiaomi Redmi Y2 (which I also used for its disk space specs) has 3 GB of RAM.
-So we'll use 2 GB for the 90th percentile user [13](https://pricebaba.com/mobile/xiaomi-redmi-y2).
+So we'll use 2 GB for the 90th percentile user<sup>[13](https://pricebaba.com/mobile/xiaomi-redmi-y2)</sup>.
 Memory has been decreasing in cost by [about 15%/year](https://jcmit.net/memoryprice.htm) (See also [my calculations](memoryCostOverTime.xlsx) on that data).

 ## An aside about technological growth